 Where to Stay

 Sleepy Hollow Campground is seconds away from Wall Drug.
 They offer a variety of sites for RV and tent camping.
 Amenities include a heated pool, outdoor sports courts, a playground, and a dog park.
 Rates start at $39 for full hookups with cable TV.
-There are a handful of other campgrounds in the area, so if Sleepy Hollow is full, check out this list of RV parking in South Dakota to find other options.
+There are a handful of other campgrounds in the area, so if Sleepy Hollow is full, check out this list of RV parks in South Dakota to find other options.

 4. Falls Park